ankurk91/wp-google-map/readme.txt

 == Frequently Asked Questions ==

-==Why did u call it light weight ?==
+=Why did u call it light weight ?=
 Because it does not depend no jQuery, written in pure Java Script.
-Settings page is also written in pure java script.
+Options page utilize inbuilt jQuery and Color Picker.
-It uses WP dash-icons in Plugin Settings Page.
+It uses WP dash-icons in Plugin Options Page.
 It stores settings in database but uses only one row.

 = Options page does not work well :( =